 Now copy these two rows until we have an entire "wall of bricks".
 It needs to cover the building's width.

 Let's add some color.
 Leave the stroke, as it will be part of the texture.

 Now, we'll select some random bricks.

 By slightly playing with the color values, we'll make them a bit darker.
-Then, do the same to another number of bricks to make them lighter.
+Then, do the same to some more bricks to make them lighter.

-Once we have that done, we'll select the whole wall, duplicate it in place (Control-C, Control-F) and change it to default colors (just by pressing D in the keyboard).
+Once we have that done, we'll select the whole wall, duplicate it in place (Control-C, Control-F) and change it to default colors (just by pressing D on the keyboard).

 We'll also apply the Default Gradient to the whole selection.

 We'll then set the following values to that gradient: White will have an Opacity of 0%.
-Black won't be black, but a shade of green/blue to make the shadow more rich.
+Black won't be black, but a shade of green/blue to make the shadow richer.